 Notice of Members' Meetings.

 A quorum at a Members' Meeting shall be 10 percent of the first 100 members plus 5 percent of additional members present in person.
-A quorum shall never be more than 50 members, nor less than 5 members, or a majority of all members, whichever is smaller.
-If a meeting by telephonic or electronic media format is selected, the quorum requirements for a Member Meeting will be deemed met for any telephonic or electronic presence so long as, at least 50 members are present in person or by telephone or electronic means.
-If less than a quorum is present in any meeting, a majority of those present in person or by telephone or electronic means, may adjourn the meeting from time to time without further notice; provided that the Secretary shall notify any absent members of the date, time and place of such adjourned meeting.
+A quorum shall never be more than 50 members, nor less than 5 members, or a majority of all members, whichever is smaller., If telephonic or electronic media format, either in whole or in part, is authorized for the Member Meeting, the quorum requirements for a Member Meeting will be deemed met so long as, at least 50 members are present in person or by telephone or electronic means, or through a combination thereof.
+If less than a quorum is present in person, by telephone, or by electronic means, or through a combination of such attendance, at any meeting, a majority of those present in person or by telephone or electronic means, or through a combination thereof, may adjourn the meeting from time to time without further notice; provided that the Secretary shall notify any absent members of the date, time and place of such adjourned meeting.
 Members represented by submitted signed paper or electronic absentee ballots may be counted in computing a quorum only on those questions, motions or resolutions as to which an absentee vote is authorized and submitted.

 Each member shall be entitled to only one vote.
 All questions shall be decided by a vote of a majority of the members voting thereon in person, except as otherwise provided by law, the Articles of Incorporation, or these by-laws.
-An absent member may submit a signed vote if he has been previously notified in writing of the exact motion or resolution upon which the vote is taken.
+An absent member, or a member present by telephone or electronic means only, may submit a signed paper or electronic ballot if he has been previously notified in writing of the exact motion or resolution upon which the vote is taken.

-Whenever notice is required by this chapter to be given to any person, such notice shall be given either personally or by mail.
+Whenever notice is required by this chapter to be given to any person, such notice shall be given either personally, by mail, or by electronic means of communication, if authorized.
 If by mail, such notice is given when deposited in the United States mail with postage prepaid thereon, addressed to such person at his address as it appears on the records of the Cooperative.
+If by electronic means of communication, such notice is given when electronically transmitted.
 A signed waiver is equivalent to personal notice to the person so signing.